 - If time synchronization error budget is provided by the AF, the TSCTSF may use the PTP port state of each DS-TT to determine an Uu time synchronization error budget for corresponding SUPIs that are part of the PTP instance.

-- If time synchronization error budget is provided by the AF, the TSCTSF calculates the Uu time synchronization error budget as described in clause 5.27.1.9 of TS 23.501 [2].
-If the TSCTSF receives multiple time synchronization error budgets for a given UE, then the TSCTSF picks the most stringent budget.
+- If time synchronization error budget is provided by the AF, the TSCTSF calculates the Uu time synchronization error budget as described in clause 5.27.1.9 of TS 23.501 [2]..